atelanuj/DevOps_notes/README.md

 - Even the Kube-apiserver requires the `apiserver.crt` and `apiserver.key` to talk to `etcd-server`
 ![alt text](image-15.png)

-### How to generate the TLS certificate for k8s cluster:
+### How to generate the TLS certificate for k8s cluster

 1. **Cluster Certificates**
    - **Generate the Private Key**
      - command = `openssl genrsa -out ca.key 2048`